Geta96/HemaLeagueManager/README.md

 Features:

-The user can add Fencers, Tournaments, Leagues Automatic League Score Calculation
+- The user can add Fencers, Tournaments, Leagues
+- The user can create Tournaments in a League
+- The user can assign Fencers to Tournaments
+- League Score is calculated automatically for each fencer
-Edit of already existing entries
+- Edit of already existing entries
-Save and Load Feature
+- Save and Load Feature
-Autosave and Load Feature
+- Autosave and Load Feature